MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Experiments

 \subsection{Physical Comparative Results}

-For the second part of the main experiments, we conduct real-world physical patch deployment and evaluation to verify the attack effectiveness of our porposed MAGIC framework.

-\textit{Setting.} We conduct two sets of physical environments, \ding{192} one for a bus stop area where there are heavy traffics and \ding{193} one for a regular road next to a college with some pedestrians on the sidewalk, \ie, the captured scenes in \figref{fig:physical_exp}.
-In order to verify the flexibility of MAGIC generation, we select the bus stop scene and generate two patches for it.
-As for the regular road scene, only one patch is generated to verify the contextual deployment capability of our MAGIC.
-To physically test our MAGIC, we first feed the captured scene image into the framework and get the optimized patch and the corresponding deployment suggestions, then we print the patches out and physically paste the patch into the specified location in the scene.
-Finally, we take pictures after the deployment process and evaluate with the detectors.
+We test in two physical environments (see \figref{fig:physical_exp}): \ding{182} one is a bus stop bay with heavy traffics; \ding{183} one is a regular road next to a college with some pedestrians on the sidewalk.
+In order to verify the flexibility of our MAGIC, we select the bus stop scene and generate two patches for it. \textbf{We also provided video results and more visualizations within various real-world scenes.
+Note that we ensured the patches were not observed by vehicles on the road and discussed ethical issues.
+Please find all of them in supplemental material.}

-\textit{Results.} As visualized in \figref{fig:physical_exp}, we show the generated patch and prompt, the deployment suggestion and the detection result. \ding{182} First, checking the general lower detection confidences, we notice that the physical attack is more harder to realize due to the environment variance.
+\textit{Results.} As visualized in \figref{fig:physical_exp}, we show the generated patch with prompt, the deployment suggestion and the detection results. \ding{182} First, observing the generally lower detection confidences, we see that the physical attacks are more harder to realize due to the environment variance.
 Even so, our MAGIC still generates an extremely effective attack patch, \ie, the second patch for scene \ding{192}. \ding{183} Second, comparing the detection results of the three detectors, we observe that YOLOv5 and RT-DETR are more prone being attacked while YOLOv10 is more robust to the attacks.
-However, all the generated patches are proved to be physically attack effective for YOLOv10 which further verified the physical effectiveness of our MAGIC. \ding{184} Third, by comparing the two scenes' results, we see that our MAGIC is capable of giving out contextually appropriate patch and location for real-world deployment.
-In summary, we can conclude from the visualization that our MAGIC is full of power for attacking the object detection system in the real-world scenarios.
+However, all the generated patches are proven to be physically attack effective for YOLOv10 which further verified the physical effectiveness of our MAGIC. \ding{184} Third, by comparing the two scenes' results, we see that our MAGIC is capable of giving out contextually appropriate patch and location for real-world deployment.
+In summary, we can conclude from the results that our MAGIC is full of power for attacking the object detection system in the real-world scenarios.

-\textit{Ethical Considerations.} Our experiments ensured that attacks were not visible to AD vehicles on public roads.
-We also discuss the implications of MAGIC in Supplementary.